 This is available as an optional extra only with comprehensive van insurance.
 Excludes windscreen claims.

 With Rescue Add on, you can choose breakdown cover for the UK, Europe or both.
-This cover can be added to both comprehensive and third party, fire and theft policies.
+This can be added to both comprehensive and third party, fire and theft policies.

 Rescue | Rescue Plus | Recovery | Recovery Plus | Euro Plus | ||